johnnyychiu/corda/samples/attachment-demo/README.md

 # Attachment Demo

-This code demonstrates sending a transaction with an attachment from one to node to another, and the receiving node accessing the attachment.
+This code demonstrates sending a transaction with an attachment from one node to another, and the receiving node accessing the attachment.

 Please see the either the [online documentation](https://docs.corda.net/running-the-demos.html#attachment-demo) for more info on the attachment demo, or the [included offline version](../../docs/build/html/running-the-demos.html#attachment-demo).